 While the “regular” rate is 63K miles each way in business class, the nice thing about Avianca LifeMiles is their mixed-cabin pricing: if you have a long economy class leg in your itinerary, you may be able to get to Europe with the transoceanic leg in business class for under 50K miles.
 Also great for flying with no fuel surcharges.

-- The short story: Avianca LifeMiles offers competitive pricing for Star Alliance awards, especially in first class, with no fuel surcharges.
+- The short story: Avianca LifeMiles offers competitive business class pricing for Star Alliance awards to Europe, with no fuel surcharges.

-- Miles required: 63K each way in business or 87K each way in first class, no fuel surcharges.
-Note that there is some variance, with some routes inexplicably pricing well below the official award chart like Newark to Lisbon for 35K miles in business class (See: The secret LifeMiles award chart).
-Also see: Avianca LifeMiles’ awesome mixed-cabin award pricing: First class for less for ways to fly first class for even fewer miles).
-Mixed-cabin business class itineraries can price from as low as 49K.
-See: Trying to crack the LifeMiles secret code to Europe.
+- Miles required: 70K each way in business class with no fuel surcharges.
+Note that there is some variance, with some routes pricing well below the official award chart, such as the US Northeast to Ireland and the UK for 45K miles in business class (See: The secret LifeMiles award chart).
+Also see: Avianca LifeMiles’ awesome mixed-cabin award pricing for ways to fly for even fewer miles).

 - How to book awards: Book online at LifeMiles.com.
 Can also book via email.
 Phone bookings are known to be a hassle but also possible.

 - Key warnings: Availability at LifeMiles.com does not always match what you’ll find at United.com.
-Phone agents generally do not see better availability than what is shown at LifeMiles.com, though you may be able to email for a manual booking.
+Phone agents generally do not see better availability than what is shown at LifeMiles.com.
 Always check the LifeMiles site before transferring points.
 Keep in mind that the mandatory $25 booking fee (added to all bookings) is the same whether one-way or round trip, so book round trip to save.

-- Transfer from: Amex Membership Rewards, Brex Cash, Capital One, Citi Thank You, Marriott Bonvoy
+- Transfer from: Amex Membership Rewards, Capital One, Citi Thank You, Bilt, Wells Fargo, Marriott Bonvoy

 Emirates Skywards

-- The short story: Emirates charges a very reasonable number of miles for business or first class between New York (JFK) and Milan or Newark (EWR) and Athens, with round-trip pricing being particularly attractive.
+- The short story: Emirates charges a very reasonable number of miles for business or first class between New York (JFK) and Milan or Newark (EWR) and Athens, with round-trip business pricing being particularly attractive.

 - How to find awards: Search for availability at Emirates.com